 Response: Done.

-We would like to thank Reviewer 2 for her/his time and all valuable comments.
-We would like to assure you that we have treated all comments with due attention.
-We hope that this new version of the manuscript will be satisfactory.
-The changes in the manuscript are marked in green.
+We thank Reviewer 2 for their time andvaluable comments.
+The relevant changes in the manuscript are marked in green.

 Reviewer_2

 Comments to the Authors LO-24-0249

 General comments

 Comment: This paper focuses on physiological differences between strains of PC rich vs. PE rich Synechococcus in their response to photic regimes and growth phases.
 The work is technically sound and well executed.
 The paper is generally well written.
 Overall, the results based on these culture experiments point to the potential importance of photoperiod as well as PUR/PAR in explaining the distribution of PC strains.
 This would seem to be an important aspect of their ecology that has not been fully considered.